-The provider of the credit card will supply the Shire's Finance Services team with a statement of account each month.
+The provider of the credit card will supply the Shire's Finance team with a statement of account each month.
 This statement will be forwarded to the cardholder for certification and the supply of receipts and tax invoices to support the Shire's claim for the GST component of purchases and services obtained.
-Cardholders are to certify that the account details are correct but must have their supervisors approve the expenses by signing the statement before it is returned to Finance Services for payment.
+Cardholders are to certify that the account details are correct and be co-signed by their supervisors approving the expenses prior to its return the Finance team for payment.
 In the case of the Chief Executive Officer, the statement must be signed by the Shire President.
 A credit card transaction slip is not acceptable to support the claim.
-A tax invoice should provide a brief description of the goods and services supplied along with the suppliers ABN.
+A tax invoice should provide a brief description of the goods and services supplied along with the supplier's ABN.
 The cardholder is to provide the relevant or correct expense account for the expenditure.

-The account will be paid by the Finance Services team on receipt of the cardholder's certification, which must be provided within 7 days of receipt and prior to the end of the credit cards settlement period.
+The account will be paid by the Finance team on receipt of the cardholder's certification, which must be provided within seven (7) days of receipt and prior to the end of the credit card monthly settlement period.